What is Trap Music? Trap Music Explained

 - 1/3 dub (Low frequency focus and strong emphasis on repetitiveness throughout a song)

 Modern producers of the new trap music genre that have been emerging above the rest include artists RL Grime, TNGHT (Hudson Mohawke x Lunice), Flosstradamus, Baauer, DJ Sliink, Heroes x Villians, UZ, LOUDPVCK, gLAdiator, and Luminox.
+And the Trap Music genre continues to evolve as it progresses.

 Take a look at this 20 minute documentary from Clubtapes.com to learn more about “Original Trap Music” genre, and the new “EDM Trap” that’s emerging on to the scene.